Kwbmm/scraped-tvtime-api/README.md

 **Before using this API, please make sure that the backend on which you are running this Flask API can be accessed over secure http requests.
 Since you are sending login information containing your ID and password, you should NEVER send them on unsecure connections.**

 ### APIs
-*The following API is a working in progress*
+*The following API is a work in progress*

 |**URL**|**Method**|**Data**|**Response**|
 |---|---|---|---|